StarExecMiami/starexec-kubernetes/docker-stuff/README.md

 ## To pull it from dockerhub

-podman pull tptpstarexec/e-runsolver
+podman pull tptpstarexec/e-runsolver:your_architecture

 ## To run it

-You need the E---runsolver.py script and a problem e.g., PUZ001+1.p (both in GitHub) python3 E---runsolver.py --image-name docker.io/tptpstarexec/e-runsolver PUZ001+1.p
+You need the E---runsolver.py script and a problem e.g., PUZ001+1.p (both in GitHub) cd provers/E---runsolver python3 E---runsolver.py --image-name docker.io/tptpstarexec/e-runsolver:your_architecture PUZ001+1.p